Homeschooling Houston Where Do I Begin and Do I Want To?

 How to Begin

-This one is easy.
+Where to start is actually really easy.
 You just begin.
-Texas is one of the best places to homeschool.
-Every homeschool is considered an unaccredited private school and you have enormous freedom to teach your children in the way you think is best.
+Texas is one of the best places for homeschooling.
+Every homeschool is considered an unaccredited private school.
+You have enormous freedom to teach your children in the way you think is best.

 All that is required from the state of Texas is that your “curriculum is designed to meet basic education goals including reading, spelling, grammar, mathematics, and a study of good citizenship.”